 Inspired by the Junior League of Calgary's Junior Chefs program, the Junior Leagues' Kids in the Kitchen initiative began in 2006 with the goal of engaging kids in the preparation of healthy meals as a means to educate them and their parents regarding nutrition and healthy choices.
 Junior Leagues in more than 200 locations provide lessons and demonstrations related to preparation of healthy meals and snacks in partnership with local community organizations, chefs, nutritionist and schools.

-The Junior League of Albany, Georgia, Inc., also offers grants for innovative teachers!
+The Junior League of Albany, Ga offers grants for innovative teachers!

-These funds were awarded for proposals that offered innovative ideas in supplementing the classroom curriculum with the following criteria:
+These funds will be awarded for proposals that offer innovative ideas in supplementing the classroom curriculum with the following criteria:

 creativity and innovation